Keywords for YouTube cooking channel

 Short-tail keywords are brief phrases like “pasta recipe” or “how to bake”.
 While these terms get lots of searches, they’re extremely competitive.
 You’ll compete with thousands of established channels and websites for attention.

 Long-tail keywords, however, target specific niches with phrases of three or more words.
 Instead of “chocolate chip cookies”, you might target “one-bowl vegan chocolate chip cookies”.
-These longer phrases are valuable because they:
+Here’s why these longer phrases work so well for cooking channels:

-• Convert better since viewers find exactly what they want.
+• Conversion quality: Convert better since viewers find exactly what they searched for.

-• Attract viewers ready to try your recipe.
+• Audience readiness: Attract viewers ready to try your recipe immediately.

 For example, compare “chocolate cake recipe” with “vegan chocolate zucchini cake recipe”.
 The second option targets a specific audience interested in plant-based baking and creative ingredients.
 Look for similar opportunities in dietary needs (gluten-free, keto), cooking methods (air fryer, instant pot), or seasonal ingredients (fresh summer berries).